esmegl/lovebets-ui/README.md

 ### Are you polyamorous?
 #### Lovebets is also for you!
-Since it also allows you to marry with multilple people.
+Since it allows you to marry with multilple people as well.
 Don't stop being in the last vanguard of thechnology.

 ### Marriage not going so well?